Are cinema memberships worth the money?

 Should you get a cinema membership?

-I think value from these memberships comes down to these three factors.
-If you can justify at least two of these, then potentially go for it.
+I think value from cinema memberships comes down to three factors.
+If you can justify at least two of them, then potentially go for it.

 How often will you go?